ephemera02/Palimpsest/README.md

 **Forensic Accuracy**

 > The forensic modules use heuristics.
-Scene matching, screen recording detection, and encoding analysis are probabilistic, not definitive.
+Scene matching, screen recording detection, encoding analysis, and ENF classification are probabilistic, not definitive.
 They flag connections worth investigating.
 They don't prove anything on their own.
+ENF is court-accepted science but confidence levels vary with recording quality.

 **No Warranty**